anoobbava/anoobbava.github.io/source/_posts/2018-06-28-deployment-using-mina.markdown

 ##How the deployment process done ??

  We are dividing the deployment to below section to easily understand and deployment.

  1. setup and install mina gem
  2. mina Rake
  3. script to deploy
  4. running the Rake.
  5. setup nginx and unicorn
- 6. known issues while occured in the deployment and fixing.

 ### 1.Setup and install mina gem